RunJMC-Dev/RunTask/README.md

 ﻿# RunTasks

 RunTasks is a Home Assistant custom integration that drops recurring to-do items into existing `todo` entities at local midnight.
-Configured entirely via the HA UI (no YAML).
+Configured entirely via the HA UI (no YAML) with a built-in panel for editing tasks.

 ## Features (v0.1 target)
 - Midnight injector: adds items on their due day at 00:00 local time.
 - Recurring cadence: anchor with `start_date` + `weekday` + `period_days` (e.g., every 14 days on Tuesday).
 - Duplicate guard: skips if a `needs_action` item with the same summary already exists.
 - UI config: paste a JSON list of tasks in the config flow; edit later via Options.
+- Built-in panel: add/edit/delete tasks in the RunTasks sidebar page, with a **Test Now** button.
 - Run Now button: HA exposes a `RunTasks: Run Now` button entity to trigger immediately (or call the `runtasks.run_now` service).
 - Lightweight: HACS-installable.